 For most organizations, legacy integration is a slow, arduous, costly, and often risky process.
-When devising their digital transformation strategy, decision-makers in the vast majority of organizations think about changing, converting, or rewriting their existing IT infrastructure.
+When devising their digital transformation strategy, decision-makers in the vast majority of organizations think about converting or rewriting their legacy systems.

-But what if there was a way to leverage your legacy assets to quickly and easily deliver digital services, without the need for painstaking integration projects that drag on for months, or resorting to creating entirely new systems from scratch?
+But what if there were a way to leverage your legacy assets to quickly and easily deliver digital services, without the need for painstaking integration projects that drag on for months?

-We take on a unique approach to the problem of the increasing gap between legacy backend systems and modern, cloud-based, web, and mobile applications.
-Rather than looking at legacy systems and applications as a problem, we sought to create a solution that would open up the backend systems and enable organizations to preserve the investment and mitigate time, cost, security, and risk.
+OpenLegacy pioneered a unique approach to the problem of bridging the gap between legacy backend systems and digital applications.
+Rather than looking at legacy systems and applications as a problem, we created a solution that opens up the backend systems and enables organizations to preserve the investment and mitigate time, cost, security, and risk.

-Our robust solution — the OpenLegacy integration platform — allows you to leverage the data and application logic stored within your legacy systems and use them to generate microservice-based APIs in minutes.
+Our robust solution — the OpenLegacy integration platform — allows you to leverage the data and application logic within your legacy systems and use it to generate microservice-based APIs automatically.
 Most Oracle integration solutions focus on data, but not on business logic.
-OpenLegacy allows you to access both types, saving you a ton of valuable time.
+OpenLegacy allows access to both types, saving a substantial amount of valuable time.

 Exposing Oracle stored procedures

-In the old days, when you needed to expose a PL/SQL (Stored Procedure), you’d have to go through a number of manual steps.
+Traditionally, exposing a PL/SQL (Stored Procedure) required a number of manual steps.
 Although the steps varied depending on the actual PL/SQL and database combination, exposing Store Procedures was an arduous and time-consuming task.

-When it comes to Oracle, the Stored Procedure had to be wrapped by a proprietary Oracle ADF (Application Development Framework) business component.
-Then you’d need to create an XML Schema and rely on an XML process to actually access the ADF business component.
+The Stored Procedure was wrapped by a proprietary Oracle ADF (Application Development Framework) business component.
+Then you created an XML Schema and relied on an XML process to actually access the ADF business component.

-This means that exposing Oracle stored procedures to other applications as web services typically results in adding more layers, increasing the complexity of your application further.
+This means exposing Oracle stored procedures as digital services typically results in adding more layers, increasing the complexity of your application.
 It also leads to heavy reliance on proprietary tools, increasing your organization’s technical debt.